Get To Know Rowland Hall

 Every year in March, Brigham Young University civil engineers set up their crusher in the Middle School commons and, one by one, test the balsa wood bridges designed and built by our sixth and seventh graders.
 The Bridge Building assignment asks the students to craft a bridge out of thin (1/10" x 1/10") sticks of balsa wood to support a load in the form of five pistons pushing on the top of the structure.
 Each bridge's load is divided by its mass to determine a ratio representing the efficiency of the design and construction.
 This is an annual competition intended for high schools, but because of our school's commitment to high achievement in this event, we are invited to compete each year.

 Puttin' On The Arts is a spring tradition dating back to at least the 1980s.
 This Lower School student variety show is very much student-generated, yet teacher approved, entertainment for the students themselves and for families alike.
 Puttin' On The Arts Recitals are held separately and feature instrumental and vocal performances by our young students.

-The Upper School Student Council organizes the annual Battle of the Classes – a week of spirited games and competitions between the grades during April.
-Highlights of the competition are the lip sync and filmed for video.
-Each grade dons a class t-shirt designed by their grade's class officers.
+The Upper School Student Council organizes the annual Battle of the Classes—a week of spirited games and competitions between the grades during April.
+Each grade dons a class T-shirt designed by their grade's class officers.
 Regardless of which grade wins, our spirits are raised by the frivolity of the week!